View tabs | View full page

 Applicants should hold a minimum of 2:1 honours degree from a UK university, or a qualification recognised as equivalent.

 All selected candidates must have attained a standard in English, mathematics and science which is equivalent to the standard required to achieve a grade C in GCSE examination.
-GCSE Science equivalency tests will be considered in cases where an applicant has not previously had the opportunity to sit the Science GCSE.
-The Science equivalency test result must be in place prior to the start of the course.
-Equivalency tests for English and Mathematics will not be accepted.
+Equivalency tests are accepted.
+Applicants should also possess GCSE grade C in at least 3 other preferred subjects.

 All selected candidates will have equivalent to two A levels at grade C or above in preferred subjects.